-Grades 9th - Adult: Distance Learning Lab Guide
+Grades 6th-8th: Distance Learning Lab Guide

 On the Distance Learning Lab webpage, watch the videos and do the activities listed below.
 Answer the review questions after each video or activity.
+Be sure to ask an adult in your home for permission before doing any activities.
 Some activities require a printer or craft supplies, if you don't have those simply watch the videos instead.